scmcgowen/MinecraftModDocumenation/docs/API/introduction.md

 ### ItemQuery

 !!! warning
-    Prior to 1.19.4, ItemQuery type was not existed, so instead of it you can use only string version of this argument
+    Before 1.19.4, ItemQuery type did not exist, so instead of it you can use only the string version of this argument

-ItemQuery is powerful argument, that supposed to help you build filters for items, extracting them in more precise way, than just item ID.
+ItemQuery is a powerful argument, that is supposed to help you build filters for items, extracting them in a more precise way, than just item ID.

-You can pass to argument, that have type ItemQuery a string, and it will become just regular item ID filter.
+You can pass to an argument, that has type ItemQuery a string, and it will become just a regular item ID filter.

 But you can also pass a table